mulrooneydesign/weather-app/README.md

 ## Todos
-Add more client form validation
+- Add more client form validation
-Add post processing effects to the THREE scene
+- Add post processing effects to the THREE scene
-Add floating text notes alongside the city markers
+- Add floating text notes alongside the city markers
-Add some subtle background images to the main app
+- Add some subtle background images to the main app
-Make user message more mobile friendly.
+- Make user message more mobile friendly.
 Add swipe functionality.
-Revamp main style choices
+- Revamp main style choices
+- Change all temperatures when C/F button is toggled